 The Somerset Picture

-- A total of 816 children were linked to cases discussed by Somerset MARACs (Multi-Agency Risk Assessment Conferences) during 2015.
+- A total of 852 children were linked to cases discussed by Somerset MARACs (Multi-Agency Risk Assessment Conferences) in the 12 months October 2016 to September 2017.
 MARAC consider cases where an individual has been identified as at high risk of domestic abuse.
 The level of cases linked to children has been broadly consistent in recent years.

 - Approximately two-thirds of referrals to the Refuge/Safe-house services had children.

 - Somerset police recorded 4,474 incidents of domestic violence in which a child was present during 2012/13.
 A total of 4,925 individual children (aged 0 to 17) experienced at least one domestic violence incident in this way.
 The figures suggest that domestic violence affects around 5% of Somerset’s child population.
 The highest concentrations of incidents were in parts of Taunton, Yeovil and Bridgwater (see Map 1, below).
 Detailed maps of ‘hotspot’ areas can be downloaded here.

 Map 1: Children affected by Domestic Violence, 2012/13, by LSOA (*click on map to enlarge*)

 Source: Avon & Somerset Constabulary Summary Incident Reports (Police Advice 131) Contracts Received / 2011 Census

 A range of statutory and voluntary sector agencies, together with a significant number of individuals are collectively committed to tackling domestic abuse in the county.
 Somerset's Domestic Abuse Strategy 2017-2020 provides the overall context and direction for the development of initiatives and services, and can be downloaded here.

 - 'In plain sight: Effective help for children exposed to domestic abuse' (CAADAs 2nd National Policy Report) provides national context and evidence of the harm experienced by children exposed to domestic abuse.